Two-dimensional conformal field theory, full vertex algebra and current-current deformation

+Comparing with \eqref{eq_string}, it is interesting to note that here nontrivial lattices appear instead of unimodular lattices.
+The moduli spaces \eqref{eq_new_lattice} and \eqref{eq_new_lattice2} are new in physics, and it is a future task to investigate the CFT moduli spaces from the studies of the automorphism groups of holomorphic VOAs (for example \cite{BLS}).

-In Section 1, we introduce a space of real analytic functions which serves as correlation functions.
-In Section 2, we introduce the notion of a full vertex algebra and study its properties and in Section 3, we introduce the notion of a generalized full vertex algebra, construct a standard example and tensor product and prove Theorem \ref{construction} by canceling the monodromies.
-The notion of a full $\mathcal{H}$-vertex algebra is introduced in Section 4.
-There we show that the vacuum space inherits a generalized full vertex algebra structure (Theorem \ref{vacuum_space}) and the equivalence of the categories (Theorem \ref{equivalence}).
-We also construct some adjoint functors which will be used latter.
-Combining the above results, the current-current deformation of a full $\mathcal{H}$-vertex algebra is defined and the double coset description of the parameter space is proved (Theorem \ref{moduli}) in Section 5.
-As an application, we study the relation between the current-current deformation of $\mathcal{H}$-vertex algebras and the genus of vertex algebras in Section 6.
+The definition of a full vertex algebra is an analogue of the definition of a vertex algebra, and therefore we review the definition of a vertex algebra in a way that makes the analogy clearer in Section 1.
+In Section 2, we examine a space of formal power series of two variables needed to define a full vertex algebra.
+In Section 3, we introduce the notion of a full vertex algebra and study its properties.
+In Section 4, we introduce the notion of a generalized full vertex algebra, construct a standard example and tensor product and prove Theorem \ref{construction} by canceling the monodromies.
+The notion of a full $\mathcal{H}$-vertex algebra is introduced in Section 5.
+We show that the vacuum space inherits a generalized full vertex algebra structure (Theorem \ref{vacuum_space}) and the equivalence of the categories (Theorem \ref{equivalence}).
+We also construct some adjoint functors, which will be used later.
+Combining the above results, the current-current deformation of a full $\mathcal{H}$-vertex algebra is defined, and the double coset description of the parameter space is proved (Theorem \ref{moduli}) in Section 6.
+As an application, we study the relation between the current-current deformation of $\mathcal{H}$-vertex algebras and the genus of vertex algebras and compute the duality group for non-trivial example in Section 7.